 Trusts, and commissioners, are expected to take action to improve services based on the results.

-- NHS England and Department of Health
+NHS England and the Department of Health

 Information collected nationally in a consistent way is essential to support public and Parliamentary accountability.
 The results are used by NHS England and the Department of Health for performance assessment, improvement and regulatory purposes.